hellerve/blog/wip/Congratulations!_You’re_Being_Audited.md

 I’ve been back at my job from my brief stint at the [Recurse Center](https://www.recurse.com/scout/click?t=3f214b4d8605308d27685ebd4548905e) for over a month now and have largely settled back into a regular work week.
-For those of you who don’t know it, [I work at Port Zero](http://port-zero.com/), a small but efficient security consultancy from Berlin.
+For those of you who don’t know, [I work at Port Zero](http://port-zero.com/), a small but efficient security consultancy from Berlin.
 While my business card says something about “Software Engineer”, these days I audit about as much code as I write for our clients.
 I figured that a considerable amount of my readers